LLnCSoftware/mserve/README.md

    by mserve_np.q to help choose the server to run on.

-4. Because the routing string is computed by mserve_np.q rather than being sent from the client or servant, there is no pre-defined place to put it in the "info" to be passed back.
+4. Because the routing string is computed by mserve_np.q rather than being sent from the client or servant, there is no pre-defined place to put it when "info" is being passed back from the servant.
 For now, the routing string will be set in the 3rd item sent back from the servant, provided it is a dictionary (like the default).
    Otherwise the routing string is not reported.

 5. Some of the uses envisioned for the extra "options" and "info" are: authorization, accounting, benchmarking, error status, and debugging.

-### Example Sequence Diagram

-The diagram below shows the messages exchanged when there are no special "options" or "info"

-[ diagram goes here ]

-* When you run 'send proc1 `IBM' in the quickstart demo:
-    * The message (1234; "proc1 `IBM") is sent from the client to mserve_np.
-    * mserve_np sends the query to an internal function (match dispatcher)
-    * which sends back a "routing string" in this case the first argument to the query: `IBM.

-2. When this message is dequeued for dispatch
-    * The routing string is used to select a servant.
-    * Prefer to send a query to a servant whos previous query had the same rounting string.
-    * If preferred servant is not available choose any free (ie not busy) servant.
-    * The message (1234; "proc1 `IBM) is forwarded to the selected servant unchanged.

-3. When the servant responds with a result table
-    * The message (1234; <result table>) is sent from the servant to mserve_np.

-4. When mserve_np receives the result
-    * msevere_np notices that the response includes only the id and result, no extra "info".
-    * For that reason it provides its own "info dictionary" that reports:
-       * the routing string used
-       * which servant ran the request
-       * elapsed time (includes time in queue)
-       * execution time (excludes time in queue)
-    * If the servant had provided its own info dictionary as the 3rd item in the response
-      mserve_np would use that dictionary, and add the routing string to it.
-    * The message (1234; <result table>; <info dictionary>) is sent back to the client

 ## Secure Invocation